danilopeixoto/mocap/README.md

 mocap --preview
 ```

-By default, the motion data is sent to the WebRTC server at `0.0.0.0:8080`.
+By default, the motion data is sent to the UDP server at `0.0.0.0:8000`.
 The `--preview` flag displays the motion data in a window.

 Run `mocap --help` for more information.